communityinclusion/explorevr.org/lab/index.md

 {% endfor %}

 <h2>VR Survey Data (coming soon)</h2>
-<p>The Institute for Community Inclusion (ICI) has surveyed a number of vocational rehabilitation (VR) agencies statewide on a quarterly basis to measure levels of VR services provided with respect to employment outcomes, agency partnerships, state demographics and other data points.</p>
+<p>The Institute for Community Inclusion (ICI) has surveyed a number of vocational rehabilitation (VR) agencies statewide to measure levels of VR services provided with respect to employment outcomes, agency partnerships, state demographics and other data points.</p>